katfeeshh/katfeeshh/README.md

 ## byi! ❀
-im always offtab/afk, im always doing homework, at school, or at track meets! im never paying attention to pt unless someone is talking to me! i also get scared to talk to people pls give me some time! if I don't respond, i proabably didnt notice u yet! c+h is ALWAYS welcome i love sitting with people it makes me happy!! pls tell me if u need tonetags! i also talk in all caps if im comfortable around you, please tell me if i need to tone it down a little!
+im always offtab/afk, im always doing homework, at school, or at track meets! im never paying attention to pt unless someone is talking to me! i also get scared to talk to people pls give me 10 years i will probably never int first because im scared af but IM WORKING ON IT!! give me some time! if I don't respond, or come over to sit next to u i proabably didnt notice u yet! c+h is ALWAYS welcome i love sitting with people it makes me happy!! pls tell me if u need tonetags! i also talk in all caps if im comfortable around you, please tell me if i need to tone it down a little!